eHealthAfrica/gateway-manager/README.md

 > Note: The expected solution file is `{SOLUTION_PATH}/{solution-name}.json`.

-> Note: the solution will not be enterily removed if it's still used by another realm.
+> Note: the solution will not be entirely removed if it's still used by another realm.

 ### Kafka